themech/k810_k811_fkeys/README.md

 ```
 The `XX:XX:XX:XX:XX:XX` should be replaced with your keyboard Bluetooth address.
 To find the address simply go to the Bluetooth settings (`All Settings>Bluetooth`), select the Logitech keyboard on the Devices list and copy its address displayed there.
 You can also skip the `ATTRS{address}=="XX:XX:XX:XX:XX:XX",` part.
 In that case `k81x.sh` will be also executed for other devices but won't do anything.

+Note: On some systems the `address` attribute is not available.
+You can trying using something like `ENV{HID_UNIQ}="XX:XX:XX:XX:XX:XX"` instead.